oranmehmetsirin/Translator/README.md

 The visual of the project is presented below.

+In the project, a responsive structure was also studied and implemented via Tailwind.

 You can change the naming and formatting of the project and contribute.